learn-co-curriculum/java-debugger/README.md

 when using integer division.
 If we were to perform real division, `10 / 3` would be approximately 3.33.

-Let's say we had a pizza cutter where we could cut slice of pizza into thirds.
+Let's say we had a pizza cutter where we could cut a slice of pizza into thirds.
 With that assumption, maybe we were expecting real division rather than integer division.